 Depart UK.
 Below is the provisional itinerary.

-Today we trek to Ghorepani (9,022ft/2750m), which is famous for its panoramic views of Dhaulagiri (8617m), Annapurna II (7937m), and beyond to Manaslu (8136m).
+Today we trek 12km to Ghorepani (9,022ft/2750m), which is famous for its panoramic views of Dhaulagiri (8617m), Annapurna II (7937m), and beyond to Manaslu (8136m).
 Part of the trek takes us steeply uphill in an attractive forested gorge, and along a high ridge at around 3000m.